Pagham: Sport and leisure

 Pagham has a Non-League football club Pagham F.C. who play at Nyetimber Lane.
 The village has a cricket team, who play at the cricket ground at Nyetimber Lane.
 Sussex County Cricket Club played two first-class matches there in the 1970s.

 Pagham is the home of the Pagham Pram Race which is the oldest pram race in the world.
 The race is run on Boxing day every year at 11am whatever the weather.
 Thousands of people line the streets of Pagham to watch the wacky contestants navigate the 3 mile course, drinking 3 pints of beer en route.
 All the money raised by the Pram Race is distributed to local good causes.
+The most successful fancy dress racer is Colin Cooper, who has won 3 best fancy dress awards alongside his teammates.

 Notable people

-James Biden, Joe Biden's paternal fourth great-grandfather was christened at the church of St Thomas à Becket in Pagham, on November 15, 1767.
-He was the son of Richard Biden, Biden's paternal fifth great-grandfather, and his wife Susan.
+James Byden, Joe Biden's paternal fourth great-grandfather was christened at the church of St Thomas à Becket in Pagham, on November 15, 1767.
+He was the son of Richard Byden, Biden's paternal fifth great-grandfather, and his wife Susan.
 The parish register notes that they were from Wymering where Richard appears to have been buried in 1808.

 The motor racing drivers John Watson and Derek Bell lived in Pagham.
 Watson won five Formula One Grand Prix.
 Bell won the Le Mans 24 hour race five times.